mavost/docuserver/aws.md

 ### Advanced webhosting of the S3 content using Cloudfront, Route 53 and a Freenom domain

 - Fine-tuning: In the Cloudfront distribution, for the origin-URL, instead of using the S3 bucket endpoint, use the S3 static website url which is slightly differnt.
 Distributions then are all working with subdirectory "/" endpoints going directly to the *index.html* files within the subdirectory.

+- Note: the Cloudfront cache does only update once a day so your hosted site will refresh much slower than what you expect
+&rightarrow; use the s3 website endpoint to verify the result
+&rightarrow; add versioning or flush the cache (*expect added costs*)